LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Checking if we need to resize

-The moment where we decide to resize our hashing table is somewhat arbitrary.
-A common practice is to calculate a ratio between the buckets or linked lists available and the number of elements we have stored in our data structure.
+Determining when to resize our hash table is somewhat arbitrary.
+A common approach is to calculate a ratio between the number of buckets or linked lists available and the number of elements stored in our data structure.

-To perform this operation we will accept a hash table and then calculate if one more element would cause the ratio to overpass our selected limit.
+To implement this operation, we will accept a hash table as input and calculate whether adding one more element would cause the ratio to exceed our predetermined limit.

 ```c
 // We return a boolean and accept a hash table